 The endometrial factor plays a key role in embryo implantation.
-In addition to evaluating malformations or anomalies in the uterine cavity, it is also important to determine when the endometrium is receptive, i.e., the window of implantation (WOI).
+In addition to evaluating malformations or anomalies in the uterine cavity, it also important to determine when the endometrium is receptive, i.e., when the window of implantation (WOI) begins.
 Recurrent implantation failure (RIF) patients may have a displaced window of implantation, leading to embryo transfer into a non-receptive endometrium (Ruiz-Alonso et al. Fertil Steril, 2013).

 The endometrial gene expression signature allows evaluation of endometrial receptivity, identifying a personalized window of implantation for each patient.
-This analysis is carried out by a tool designed, developed, and patented in 2009 (PCT/ES2009/000386) by Igenomix, after more than 10 years of research (Diaz-Gimeno et al. Fertil Steril, 2011; 2013).

-Identifying the window of implantation in the endometrial cycle, allows for a personalized embryo transfer (pET).
+This analysis is carried out by a tool designed, developed and patented in 2009 (PCT/ES2009/000386) by Igenomix, after more than 10 years of research (Diaz-Gimeno et al. Fertil Steril, 2011; 2013) to identify the window of implantation in the endometrial cycle, enabling personalized embryo transfer (pET).

-Research by Igenomix has demonstrated that synchronization between an implantation-ready embryo and a receptive endometrium increases the chances of success in an assisted reproductive treatment (Ruiz-Alonso et al. Fertil Steril, 2013; Ruiz-Alonso et al. Hum Reprod, 2014; Clemente-Ciscar et al. Hum Reprod, 2018; Simon et al. Reprod BioMed Online, 2020).
-Other groups have also published similar results from their own patients after guided embryo transfer according to ERA results (Mahajan J Hum Reprod, 2015; Hashimoto et al. Reprod Med Biol, 2017; Findikli et al. Hum Reprod, 2018; Pasternak et al. Fertil Steril, 2018; Taguchi et al. Fertil Steril, 2018).
+Research by Igenomix has demonstrated that synchronization between an implantation-ready embryo and a receptive endometrium increases the chances of success in an assisted reproductive treatment (Ruiz-Alonso et al. Fertil Steril, 2013; Ruiz-Alonso et al. Hum Reprod, 2014; Clemente-Ciscar et al. Hum Reprod, 2018; Simon et al. Reprod BioMEd Online, 2020).

+Other groups have also published similar results from their own patients after guided embryo transfer according to ERA results (Mahajan J Hum Reprod, 2015; Hashimoto et al. Reprod Med Biol, 2017; Findikli et al. Hum Reprod, 2018; Pasternak et al. Fertil Steril, 2018; Taguchi et al. Fertil Steril, 2018; Jia et al. Med Sci Monit, 2022).